 the artist behind kanye's iconic tour merch on his new exhibition

-Cali Thornill Dewitt, the artist best known for the merchandise of Kanye West's Saint Pablo tour, talks about his new exhibition, which turns American flags into spaces that explore the country's hysteria and fascination with murder.
+Cali Thornill Dewitt, the artist best known for the merchandise of Kanye West's Saint Pablo tour, talks about his new exhibition, which turns American flags into spaces that explore the country's hysteria.

 Thornhill Dewitt is dealing with some dark stuff on these flags; just reading them can make you queasy or send chills up your spine.
 One has to wonder where it all comes from and why Thornhill Dewitt would want to put such phrases onto the American flag.
-"I grew up terrorised by the news," said Thornhill Dewitt.
-The 43-year-old artist who was born on Vancouver Island but moved to the States with his family when he was a toddler.
+"I grew up terrorized by the news," says Thornhill Dewitt; the 43-year-old artist was born on Vancouver Island, but moved to the States with his family when he was a toddler.
 "The American news, especially, because this was in my backyard."

-Thornhill Dewitt grew up basically American, studying in San Fernando Valley and settling in Los Angeles at 21 after working as a roadie for 90s grunge band Hole.
-He then worked at Geffen Records and babysat Frances Bean Cobain for Courtney Love and Kurt Cobain, appearing on the CD of In Utero, in drag, in the process.
+Thornhill Dewitt grew up basically American, studying in the San Fernando Valley and settling in Los Angeles at 21 after working as a roadie for 90s grunge band Hole.
+He then worked at Geffen Records, babysat Frances Bean Cobain for Courtney Love and Kurt Cobain, and appeared on the cover of In Utero in drag.
 After running a record label called Broadway Jungle and battling a heroin addiction in his 20s, Dewitt started his own record label called Teenage Teardrops in 2006, which is devout to the L.A. underground.
-He has also directed music videos for Omar Souleyman, the Syrian wedding singer turned pop star and has created album art for Faith No More.
+He has also directed music videos for Omar Souleyman — the Syrian wedding singer turned pop star — and has created album art for Faith No More.

-He has a vivid memory of growing up, elementary school, in particular.
-Especially since American elementary schools have students pledge allegiance to the flag every morning before class.
-"I didn't even know what 'allegiance' meant when I was eight-years-old, but I recognised the flag is a powerful symbol," Thornhill Dewitt explains.
+He has a vivid memory of growing up — of elementary school, in particular, where he pledged allegiance to the flag every morning before class.
+"I didn't even know what 'allegiance' meant when I was eight-years-old, but I recognized the flag is a powerful symbol," Thornhill Dewitt explains.

 But things are changing.
-Since 2009, parents can request their children to be exempt from reciting the pledge at school based on personal beliefs.
-Recently, one eight-year-old American student was sent home from school in Texas for kneeling during the allegiance as a protest against racial injustice and police brutality, following in the footsteps of Colin Kapernick, the San Francisco 49ers quarterback who has done the same.
+Since 2009, parents can request their children be exempt from reciting the pledge at school based on personal beliefs.
+Recently, one eight-year-old American student was sent home from school in Texas for kneeling during the allegiance as a protest against racial injustice and police brutality, following in the footsteps of San Francisco 49ers quarterback Colin Kaepernick.

-Other artists who have used the American flag in their art include stars and stripes paintings from the 60s by Jasper Johns and Claes Oldenburg, as well as 80s flags by Jean Michel Basquiat and Keith Haring.
+Other artists who have used the American flag include stars and stripes paintings from the 60s by Jasper Johns and Claes Oldenburg, as well as 80s flags by Jean Michel Basquiat and Keith Haring.
 Or Barbara Kruger, who slapped phrases like "Who is beyond the law?" onto the American flag in a piece from 1991, and who is an inspiration to Thornhill Dewitt.
 "Flags are something that people stand behind without much thought," he explains.
-"They're meant to unify and symbolise greatness but I don't think that idea really ever worked for me."
+"They're meant to unify and symbolize greatness, but I don't think that idea really ever worked for me."

-The American flag has technically has stayed the same since 1960, but even with the upcoming presidential elections, Thornhill Dewitt isn't sure if the meaning of the American flag has changed.
-"It's meant to be a symbol of freedom and to some people I think it is," he said.
+The American flag has technically has stayed the same since 1960, but even with the upcoming presidential elections, Thornhill Dewitt isn't sure if the meaning of the flag has changed.
+"It's meant to be a symbol of freedom, and to some people, I think it is," he said.
 "In many parts of the world, it's seen as a symbol of oppression and stupidity, but those places have their own flags."

-It's clear that Thornhill Dewitt has created some dark artworks, but he has said in the past that life is vulgar and doesn't intend to glamorise things that aren't glamorous.
+It's clear that Thornhill Dewitt has created some dark artworks, but he has said in the past that life is vulgar and he doesn't intend to glamorize things that aren't glamorous.
 But it doesn't seem to stop there — life could be beautiful, too.

 Text Nadja Sayej